Creighton vs. UConn Same Game Parlay

 Houston Texans vs. Kansas City Chiefs NFL Same Game Parlay:

-Houston’s D played with its hair on fire last week.
-Can they bottle that effort up and take it on the road to frigid Arrowhead?
-The Texans failed to do so back in Week 16 allowing KC to combine for 375 total yards and convert 7 of 13 third down tries while serving up touchdowns on three of five red zone penetrations.
-Even so, it was a 17-16 game at the outset of the third quarter when Tank Dell’s gruesome injury completely took all the wind out of the Texans’ sail.
-Knowing what lies ahead having just experienced it less than a month ago, I’m having a tough time buying into the drastic adjustment linemakers have made for the rematch.
+Houston’s defense played with high energy last week.
+Can they maintain that intensity on the road at frigid Arrowhead?
+The Texans struggled back in Week 16, allowing KC to rack up 375 total yards, convert 7 of 13 third-down tries, and score touchdowns on three of five red zone possessions.
+Even so, it was a 17-16 game early in the third quarter before Tank Dell’s gruesome injury drained all the momentum from Houston.
+With lessons learned from that matchup, I’m skeptical about the drastic line adjustment for the rematch.

 - HOUSTON TEXANS +8.5